-- a.
-Primary Monitoring Method: The primary method of monitoring SO2 mass emissions from the two new stack flues (located within one stack shell) will be Continuous Emissions Monitors (CEMS).
-Data used in evaluating the performance of the Mitchell Units with the applicable standard will be unbiased, unsubstituted data as specified in definition 45 CSR 10A, §6.1.b.1.
+a.
+Primary Monitoring Method: The primary method of monitoring SO2 mass emissions from the two new stacks (one stack with dual flues and the other with a single flue) will be Continuous Emissions Monitors (CEMS).
+Data used in evaluating the performance of the Amos Units with the applicable standard will be unbiased, unsubstituted data as specified in definition 45 CSR 10A, §6.1.b.1.
 Data capture of more than 50% constitutes sufficient data for the daily mass emissions to be considered valid.
-The CEMS are installed, maintained and operated in compliance with requirements of 40 CFR Part 75.
-Because Units 1 and 2 will discharge through separate flues and both units are "Type a" fuel burning units as defined in 45 CSR 10, the plant-wide limit is calculated by summing the limits from the two flues. - b.
-Other Credible Monitoring Method(s): While Mitchell Plant will use CEMS as the primary method of monitoring SO2 mass emissions from the two flues, we are also reserving the right to use other appropriate methods that would produce credible data.
-These "other monitoring methods" will generally be used in the absence of CEMS data or as other credible evidence used in conjunction with CEMS data. - 3.
-Recordkeeping:
+The CEMS are installed, maintained and operated in compliance with requirements of 40 b.
+Other Credible Monitoring Method(s): While Amos Plant will use CEMS as the primary method of monitoring SO2 mass emissions from the three flues, we are also reserving the right to use other appropriate methods that would produce credible data.
+These "other monitoring methods" will generally be used in the absence of CEMS data or as other credible evidence used in conjunction with CEMS data.